TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 ::::

-where at least one the parameters $a,b,c$ is not equal to zero.
+where the parameter $f$ at least one the parameters $a,b,c$  are not equal to zero. and
 ::::{prf:example}

 The curve given by the equation  $x_1^2 + x_2^2 - 25 = 0$  is a circle with radius 5.